How TOMS Keeps Revolutionizing the One-for-One Business Model

 For a consumer, the one-to-one business model is a no brainer.
 If you like the products being sold, why not support the campaign for giving to those in need.
 Think about the companies you support.
 Ask yourself if their impact is positive or negative.
 Consider supporting the companies that align with your values and what you believe.
 And let’s not forget the core of why TOMS exists today.
 Because someone, somewhere saw a need that wasn’t being met and decided to do something about it.
 TOMS started a movement: A movement toward kind business practices and kind giving.

-Read our roundup of the different types of “do good” businesses and how you can support their efforts.
+Read our article on the different types of “do good” businesses and how you can support their efforts.